-Car insurance for a 23-year-old costs $1,053 per year, on average, or $88 per month.
+Car insurance for a 23-year-old costs $87 per month, on average.
 Twenty-three-year-old drivers pay more for car insurance than older, more experienced drivers because insurers consider them to be high-risk, meaning they’re more likely to file a claim.

 The exact cost of car insurance for a 23-year-old depends on a few factors, including their driving record, gender, location, vehicle, and car insurance company.
-Some of the best insurance companies for 23-year-old drivers are USAA, Travelers and Progressive.
+Some of the best insurance companies for 23-year-old drivers are Geico, AAA, and USAA.

 Cost of Car Insurance for a 23-Year-Old by Company